Casey Klunder: Central College

 On August 3, 2021, Klunder became the 22nd head baseball coach at Central College in Pella, Iowa.
 The 2022 baseball season was his first at Central and first as a collegiate head coach.
 He started his tenure off with a 9–3 win over Wisconsin–Superior on March 8, 2023.
 They finished the 2022 season with a 16–23 record.
 In his second season with the Dutch, the team finished seventh in the American Rivers Conference (ARC), two places ahead of the 2022 season, with overall record of 15–24.
 Klunder resigned from his position as head coach on May 18, 2023, to become the new head coach at Wartburg College.

 Wartburg College

 On May 18, 2023, Klunder was named the 5th head baseball coach in program history at Wartburg College in Waverly, Iowa.
-He began his tenure at Wartburg with a 12-4 win over Grove City, with a 3-0 start to the year.
+He began his tenure at Wartburg with a 12–4 win over Grove City, with a 3–0 start to the year.
+He would finish is first season with a 23-19 record.
+In 2026, Klunder would return the Knights back to the NCAA tournament after winning the American Rivers Conference tournament.
+They won two games in the NCAA regional and would finish that season with a 28-17 record; the colleges best finish in 9 years.